alronz/b2c-database-selection/Redis/Search Data/query.md

 this.jedisClient.zrangeByScore("Product.Price.Index", min, max);
 ````

-In the above query, we are retrieving all product Ids within a min and max price range.
+In the above query, we are retrieving all product Ids within a min and a max price range.
 Then you can get the product details in the hash using the product Ids as seen below:

 ````
 this.jedisClient.hgetAll("Products:" + productID);